myarotskaya/architecture-center/docs/data/technology-choices/data-science-and-machine-learning.md

 * This deployment model is based on Docker containers, so you should be familiar with this technology before deploying a web service this way.

 ### Microsoft Machine Learning Server
-Machine Learning Server (formerly Microsoft R Server) is a scalable platform for R and Python code, specicially designed for machine learning scenarios.
+Machine Learning Server (formerly Microsoft R Server) is a scalable platform for R and Python code, specifically designed for machine learning scenarios.

 Key benefits:
 * High scalability.